 - If storing grain, a statement of all charges relating to the storage must be posted at each licensed location and must be clearly visible to the public.

-How do I know if a grain buyer or warehouse is licensed and bonded?
+How do I know if a grain buyer or warehouse is licensed?

 Contact us at the number listed on this page or check our online list of licensed grain buyers and grain elevators.

 You may be able to obtain a bond through your bank or insurance carrier.

 The bond helps to reimburse the indemnity fund if payments are made to producers due to a breach of contract.